uwplse/Cassius/README.md

     racket src/run.rkt accept bench/test.rkt doc-1

 You should see the text `Accepted` if your page is supported by VizAssert.
+If it is not, you may see error messages at various stages of the process.
+Unfortunately, at the moment these error messages are not particularly clear.

-Note that this process can take a long time for large, for even some moderate-sized pages.
+Note that this process can take a long time for large, or even moderate-sized pages.
 VizAssert cannot be run, for example, on the CNN or New York Times front pages—these pages are simply too big.
-VizAssert has been successfully run on <!-- TODO -->.
+The authors recommend trying the reviewer's personal web page (of course, it will be difficult to assist in debugging given the requirements of anonymity.)

 Given a supported input file and an assertion, run: